alpas/alpasdev/src/main/resources/docs/deploying-to-heroku.md

 <div class="sublist">

-* Any of the `DB` configs - we will add these once we have provisioned a Heroku database
+* Any of the `DB` configs - we will add these once we have provisioned a Heroku database.
-* `APP_PORT` - this should not be added as we're dynamically deriving this from our `PortConfig.kt` file
+* `APP_PORT` - this should not be added as we're dynamically deriving this from our `PortConfig.kt` file.
-* `APP_LEVEL = prod` this will put your app into production mode
+* `APP_LEVEL = prod` this will put your app into production mode.

 </div>

 <a name="setting-up-mysql"></a>
 ### [Setting Up MySQL](#setting-up-mysql)

-On Heroku navigate to `Resources` and search for mysql.
+On Heroku navigate to `Resources` and search for MySQL.
 Heroku supports a number of MYSQL database providers.
 Once installed click on the add-on in Heroku, this will take you to its dashboard page which has some important information:

 <div class="sublist">

 * The host URL
 * The username - note this will most likely not be root and be automatically provisioned
 * The password
-* The database name - if you're using JawsDB on the free tier it will automatically create one for you, you cannot create additional dbs without upgrading to a paid plan
+* The database name - some free tier MySQL plans automatically create one for you and you cannot create additional databases without upgrading to a paid plan
 * The port number

 </div>